dimdenGD/ultimate-express/README.md

 3. Do not set `body methods` to read body of requests with GET method or other methods that don't need a body.
 Reading body makes server about 10k req/sec slower.

+4. By default, µExpress creates up to 2 worker threads (depends on number of CPU cores) for reading files.
+You can change this number by setting `fsThreads` to a different number in `express()`, or set to 0 to disable thread pool for file reading (`express({ fsThreads: 0 })`).
+Threads are shared between all express() instances, with largest fsThreads number being used.

 ## Compatibility

 WORK IN PROGRESS.
 Features with ❌ will be implemented in the future.